-The Company began coding modifications on the core processing system during the second quarter of 2013.
-The Company uses the coding to assist in identifying troubled debt restructurings.
-The majority of modifications completed since formal coding was implemented were granted for competitive reasons and did not constitute troubled debt restructurings.
+The Company codes modifications to assist in identifying troubled debt restructurings.
+The majority of modifications were granted for competitive reasons and did not constitute troubled debt restructurings.
 A description of modifications that did not result in troubled debt restructurings follows:

-Modifications Made During the 12 Months Ended December 31, 2014 to Borrowers Not Experiencing Financial Difficulty to Borrowers Not Exp Number of Loans ircuity Total Amount Modification Modified Modified Rate reductions for competitive purposes 43 \$ 19,097 Payment extensions for less than 3 months 120 2,020 Maturity date extensions of more than 3 months and up to 6 months 196 34,038 Maturity date extensions of more than 6 months and up to 12 months 278 9,637 Maturity date extensions of more than 12 months 13 4,710 Advances on non-revolving loans or recapitalization 2 39 Change in amortization term or method 28 14,822 Renewal of expired Home Equity Line of Credit loans to additional 10 years 30 592 Renewal of single-payment notes 235 5,337 Total modifications that do not constitute TDRs 945 \$ 90,292
+Modification Number of Loans Modified Total Amount Modified Rate reductions for competitive purposes 70 \$ 38,417 Payment extensions for less than 3 months 115 2,486 Maturity date extensions of more than 3 months and up to 6 months 260 30,257 Maturity date extensions of more than 6 months and up to 12 months 260 15,613 Maturity date extensions of more than 12 months 6 330 Advances on non-revolving loans or recapitalization 2 566 Change in amortization term or method 20 2,580 Renewal of expired Home Equity Line of Credit loans to additional 10 years 25 597 Renewal of single-payment notes 235 4,144 Total modifications that do not constitute TDRs 993 \$ 94,990